hal/hal.github.io/content/development/build-run.md

 reload --host=master
 ```

-The main GWT application is located in the `app` folder.
-To run the console in dev mode use
+To run the console in development mode, build and install all artifacts once using `mvn install` from the base directory.
+The GWT application is located in the `app` folder.
+Use

 ```shell
 cd app
 mvn gwt:devmode
 ```

-This will start the development mode.
+to start the development mode.
 Wait until you see a message like

 ```
 00:00:15,703 [INFO] Code server started in 15.12 s ms